Healthy Homes Assessment Grenada North

 Draught Stopping Grenada North

-If you can feel external air coming in or the sound of a clear draught emanating from a hole or gap, then it’s likely to be a gap or crack that needs sealing in any way.
-Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that let air in or out within your house require the sealing.
-For example, if an open fireplace isn’t being used, it can create draughts.
-This should be sealed off.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air flowing in or the air is clear from a crack or a gap and you are able to feel it, it is probably a gap or crack that requirements sealing in some way.
+Cracks or gaps with large gaps must be fixed permanently.
+The gaps that exceed 3mm that let air into or out from the home need seals.
+For example, if the open fireplace isn’t used it can cause draughts and should be sealed from.
+Landlords and property managers are responsible for making sure such draughts are eliminated whenever possible.

-There is no need to block up intentional holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow movement of the building as the home gets warmer and cooler, so that they are able to be shut and opened, rather than sticking.
-We will inspect all doors and windows in your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the building.
+For example, tiny gaps around windows and doors might be necessary to allow movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather than being stuck.
+We will check all doors and windows in the Healthy Homes assessment of your rental property.

 draught stopping building inspections